ObjectsToData/teamOptimists/proposals/Collective/workingProposal.md

 From previous explorations on the dataset we found that the use of images in the online articles of the NYT is a bit minimal at times.
 Mostly the pictures from the Humanities dataset include faces.

 We already explored the set using jq.
 This yielded us the geolocation tags.
-They are part of the keywords.
-They can be accessed using the following command:
+They are part of the keywords and can be accessed using the following command:

 	jq '.docs[].keywords[]' nytimes_humanities_pretty.json